 - Brew the local specialty – like ‘aguardiente’ around here

-One Important Thing to Do before Moving Off-Grid…
+One Important Thing to Do Before Moving Off-Grid…

 Travel.
 Travel as much as you can, now you still can.
-See the world, meet people, be inspired.
+See the world, meet people, and be inspired.
 Once you’ve got a property of your own to worry about, you might not find the time – or the money.

 We’ve put together some resources to help people prepare for their off-grid move (including a complete and very user-friendly guide to setting up your own off-grid solar system).
 You might also like a quick virtual tour of our Spanish off-grid property, Mas del Encanto.

 Nope, I’m not at 101 things to do quite yet.
 The aim is to get there though.
-Know anything I could or should add to this list?
+Is there anything I could or should add to this list?
 What did you do or are you doing to prepare for your life off the grid?
 Or what do you wish you had done?